Kunstmaan/KunstmaanBundlesCMS/README.md

 ### Browser support

-we currently always try to support at least the 2 last versions of Chrome / Firefox / Safari and IE9 or up.
+We currently always try to support at least the 2 last versions of Chrome / Firefox / Safari and IE9 or up.

 Enjoy!